 Let’s face it, fairy lights look great in any space in the house!
 Add ambience to your front porch with warm fairy lights.
 They always look beautiful from the street.

 One way to make your house stand out from the rest is to use a colour that screams ‘look at me!’
 Yellow is definitely this kind of colour.
 Add yellow flowers, pillows and a yellow bench for a bright and fresh look.

 There’s no need to go overboard with decorating your front porch.
 Sometimes simple is best!
 Pretty up your front entrance with a few small plants and a candle lantern for a beautiful finish.

 Add different decorations and potted plants to different levels of your stairs to add character to your front porch.

 45. Add a hanging pot by the door

 By now, I’m sure you know I’m a big fan of hanging pots.
 But there are just so many ways to hang them!
 Have you considered placing one right next to your front door?
-This pink flower arrangement is a lovely welcome for guests.
+A hanging flower arrangement is a lovely welcome for guests.

 46. Keep the flies out

 Do you want to sit out on the front porch but get frustrated by the bugs and flies?
 Use a screen to protect yourself from insects once and for all!

 47. Give it a fresh coat of paint